 - oncampus-course.engin.umich.edu provides access to software that is restricted to on-campus use.
 This server does not require Duo, but it may only be accessed from on-campus networks (excluding U-M VPN networks).

-- restricted-course.engin.umich.edu provides access to course software that requires a specific license agreement in addition to Duo two-factor authentication.
+- restricted-course.engin.umich.edu provides access to course software that requires a specific license agreement.

 Students should obtain information about which software library to use from their instructors.